RaulSanchezzt/projects/WebDev/Udemy - React Bootcamp/patient-administrator/README.md

 ## Final result

 This is the final result of this project.
-This is the [link to the page](https://patient-administrator.netlify.app/).
+[Link to the demo page](https://patient-administrator.netlify.app/).

 ![](assets/1.png)